dawidkotarba/interview_questions/java.md

 - Is Java a compiled or interpreted language?
 - What optimizations do you know that are performed by JIT? (inlining, branch prediction,loop enrolling moving some objects from heap to stack etc.)
 - What is the difference between server/client JIT compiler?
+- What is "Stop the world" in GC?
+When it is run?

 ## JMS
 - Topic vs Queue in JMS